 The Crate While You are Away

-Maybe you cannot find someone to watch over your pooch for a few hours while you are at work.
-As difficult as it might be, crating your Aussie for short periods while you are away can be beneficial.
+Crating your Aussie for short periods while you are away can be beneficial and comforting.
 It helps keep them in a safe place away from potentially destructive behavior and in time they come to prefer their crate over other places in the home.

 The Crate as a Place to Sleep

-Crate training your Australian Shepherd for bed is also a good idea.
-Especially if you have a particularly hyper pup, teaching them that their crate is a place for resting/sleeping will help immensely in the long run.
+Crate training your Australian Shepherd for bed time provides a comfy place for them to rest.
+Especially if you have a particularly hyper pup, teaching them that their crate is a place for sleeping will help immensely in the long run.
 This way, you will not have to worry about your Australian Shepherd waking you up as you are sleeping.
 Plus, it keeps them from making a mess around your house.

 Crating for Meals

-You can also crate train your Aussie for eating.
+You can also crate train your Aussie for meal time.
 This teaches them that they have a designated area for eating while also instilling in their heads that their crate is a place for safely completing tasks.
-As they become more comfortable with doing something like eating in their crate, they will be more inclined to listen when it is time for them to go in.
+You’ll be surprised at how quickly your Aussie becomes more comfortable with eating in their crate.

 What Size Crate Is Best For My Aussie?